openaustralia/morph/README.md

 Install [Vagrant](http://www.vagrantup.com/), [VirtualBox](https://www.virtualbox.org) and [Ansible](http://www.ansible.com/).

-Install the hostsupdater plugin: `vagrant plugin install vagrant-hostsupdater`
+Install a couple of useful Vagrant plugins: `vagrant plugin install vagrant-hostsupdater vagrant-disksize`

 Run `vagrant up local`.
 This will build and provision a box that looks and acts like production at `dev.morph.io`.